SebastianGalo/slowtech_midi_controller/README.md

 - Multiplex buttons via digital input from IC 4067. [check]

-- LED callback from DAW/synth through shift register IC 595. [needs bugfix, is it a hardware problem?]

-- Buss PCB layout with ribbon connectors for easy customisaton [prototyping]
+- Buss PCB layout with ribbon connectors for easy customisaton [v.2.0 hardware check]

+- LED callback from DAW/synth through shift register IC 595. [need integration]

-- Set midi channel to EEPROM.
+- Choose midi channel by holding one of the 16 buttons at startup, and store to EEPROM. [need research]

-- Sync CC/note values with computer and send midi in both directions to correct the "starting point".
+- Sync CC/note values with computer and send midi in both directions to correct the "starting point". [need research]

-- Choose midi channel by holding one of the 16 buttons at startup?

 - Possibility to set led brightness.
-Button combination at startup to choose between 16 different levels?
+Button combination at startup to choose between 16 different levels. [need research]

-- Function button?

-- Encoders?